Two Malakand incidents set alarm bells ringing

 After trouble has been witnessed in many southern districts and some towns in central Khyber Pakhtunkhwa in the last many months, now things have started deteriorating in the north where peace had been greatly restored and tourism had started to flourish in recent years.

-The situation was much better in Malakand division till MPA Malik Liaqat was attacked last week.
-His brother and nephew were among four people who died in the attack in Dir.
+The situation was much better in Malakand Division till MPA Malik Liaqat was attacked last week.
+His brother and nephew were among the four people who died in the attack in Dir.
 The MPA was critically injured.

 Attacks were reported on police posts in Swat a couple of days later and then video appeared on social media in which an army officer and a police officer were taken hostage.